batortaller/ComputePipeline/README.md

 ## Architecture

-The ComputePipeline is built around several key components that work together to create a flexible and type-safe data processing pipeline:

-### Core Components

 1. **ComputePipeline**
   - Central orchestrator that manages operation registration and execution
-   - Maintains a registry of operations mapped to their input types
-   - Automatically chains operations based on input/output data types
+  - Key methods:
+    - `bool RegisterOperation(std::unique_ptr<Operation> op)`
-   - Handles operation execution and error propagation
+      - registers an operation
+    - `OperationResult Execute(URIDataType input)`
+      - starts the pipeline with a URI that can be `http://`, `https://`, `file://` or `bundle://`

 2. **Operation**
   - Abstract base class for all pipeline operations
   - Key methods:
+     - `std::string_view GetInputType()`
-     - `GetInputType()`: Declares the type of data the operation can process
+       - Declares the type of data the operation can process
+     - `std::string_view GetName()`
-     - `GetName()`: Provides operation identification
+       - Provides operation identification
+     - `OperationResult Execute(const OperationResult& input)`
-     - `Execute()`: Implements the operation's processing logic
+       - Implements the operation's processing logic

 3. **DataType**
   - Base class for all data types that can flow through the pipeline
-   - Built-in types include:
-     - `URIDataType`: Handles resource locations
-     - `TextDataType`: Plain text data
-     - `JsonDataType`: JSON structured data
-     - `RawImageDataType`: Binary image data
-     - `CompressedDataType`: Compressed binary data
-     - `DecodedImageDataType`: Processed image data

 4. **OperationResult**
   - Wrapper class that handles operation outputs
   - Contains either successful data or error information
-   - Tracks execution history
-   - Maintains last successful result for error recovery

 ### Data Flow